hqywork/EntityFramework.wiki.Chinesize/Getting-and-Building-the-Code.md

 ### Run tests

-Our tests are written using [xUnit.net 2.0](https://github.com/xunit/xunit), and can be run using your favorite runner.
-We recommend either the built-in Visual Studio test runner or [TestDriven.Net](http://www.testdriven.net/).
+Our tests are written using [xUnit.net 2.0](https://github.com/xunit/xunit), and can be run [TestDriven.Net](http://www.testdriven.net/).
+Given the rapid iteration of the pre-release platform we are building on top of, we do not ensure that other test runners work.
+Once things stabilize, we will support other test runners.

 ## Build from Command Prompt
 You can also build and run tests from Command Prompt using the following.